rappopo/dab/doc/BULKUPDATE.md

 ]
 ```

+## Parameter (optional)

+The optional parameter object:

+`withDetail`: if *true*, details of operation will be returned.
+It is an array of objects in the same order as body request above.
+See example below.

 ## Response

 Method should always return a response, eventhough one or more update could fail.
-If failed, those corresponding rows should tell why it failed.
+If failed, those corresponding rows should tell why it failed, if enabled through `withDetail` parameter above.

 The order of update result should match with the order of body request.

 Promise rejection error should only occour when something very bad happened within the script.